gederajeg/code-ocean-test-repo/README.md

 The two main goals are:

-i. to organise the directory of an RStudio project to be hosted on GitHub that matches the required directory structure of Code Ocean for enabling its "Reproducible Run" feature;
+1. to organise the directory of an RStudio project to be hosted on GitHub that matches the required directory structure of Code Ocean for enabling its "Reproducible Run" feature;

-i. to test how to fetch commits and changes from the source GitHub repository (e.g., https://github.com/gederajeg/code-ocean-test-repo) to the corresponding Code Ocean capsule.
+1. to test how to fetch commits and changes from the source GitHub repository (e.g., https://github.com/gederajeg/code-ocean-test-repo) to the corresponding Code Ocean capsule.